brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

 :param url: The url to grab the response from.
 :param get: Bool indicating if the response should be created with a GET or POST
            request.
 True means GET.
-:param data: Dictionary of values to pass to the request, if the request is
+:param data: Dictionary of values to pass for request generation, if method is
             POST.
 :param expected_redirect_url: Expected url that response should end at, after
                              any redirections have completed.